Commission on Unalienable Rights: Creation and mission

 The commission's creation was announced on July 8, 2019.
-According to Pompeo, the mission of the commission was to "advice on human rights grounded in our nation's founding principles and the principles of the 1948 Universal Declaration of Human Rights".
+According to Pompeo, the mission of the commission was to offer "advice on human rights grounded in our nation's founding principles and the principles of the 1948 Universal Declaration of Human Rights".

 The following day, State Department spokesperson Morgan Ortagus gave a press briefing in which she explained that "authoritarian regimes [are] subverting this human rights context" and claimed that the U.N.
 Human Rights Commission had become "a laughingstock."
 She added that the new commission would not be "partisan" and did not intend to "create new policy on human rights."
 She also mentioned that Sam Brownback, the U.S. Ambassador-at-Large for International Religious Freedom, had recently produced an International Religious Freedom Report.

 Report

 The commission released its draft report on July 16, 2020.
 It released its final report on August 26, 2020.

 Members

 As initially announced on July 8, 2019, the commission had 12 members, including eight men and four women.

-The chairperson is Mary Ann Glendon, a former U.S. ambassador to the Vatican who now teaches at Harvard Law School.
+The chairperson was Mary Ann Glendon, a former U.S. ambassador to the Vatican who now teaches at Harvard Law School.
 The rapporteur is F. Cartwright Weiland, who works at the State Department.
 Kiron Skinner was named as the head of the executive secretary, but she lost her State Department job several weeks later.